Marker Logo HMdb.org THE HISTORICAL

 this page online

-in 1957 but the couple frequently returned to Alabama and were participants in the Selma to Montgomery March in 1965.
-They remained beacons in the fight for equality wherever they were.
+were.
 Returning to Montgomery in 2005, the couple lived out their final years in this home.
 They died, three months apart, in 2020.

-Erected 2021 by Alabama Historical Commission.
+Erected 2021 by Alabama Historical Association.

 Location.
 32° 21.555′ N, 86° 17.577′ W. Marker is in Montgomery, Alabama, in Montgomery County.
 Marker is on Dunbar Street, 0.1 miles south of Carter Hill Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 1558 Dunbar St, Montgomery AL 36106, United States of America.
 Touch for directions.